Spinal Cord Injury Treatment

 A spinal cord injury can be debilitating.
 It can progressively get worse with time, and it brings along with it a host of other problems.
 Treatment for SCI is expensive.
 Having an understanding of the treatment options available will allow you to plan for them and also arrange finances.

-The Law Offices of Alex R. Hernandez Jr. take particular care in ensuring that clients understand the options available.
+Alex R. Hernandez Jr. Trial Lawyers PLLC take particular care in ensuring that clients understand the options available.
 We consult specialists to understand present and future treatment requirements and cost considerations.
-It helps us present our case in a strong manner and increases your chances of getting just compensation.
+It helps us present our case in a strong manner and increases your chances of getting justice for your injuries.

 At present, the focus of treatment for SCI is on ensuring quality of life for the subject and preventing further complications from developing.